Interview with Frank Colenso

 Description

-Frank Colenso grew up in Cornwall and worked for a local newspaper at the outbreak of the war.
+Frank Colenso grew up in Cornwall and, at the outbreak of the war, was working for a local newspaper.
 He recalls the return of injured survivors from Dunkirk into Falmouth Bay.
-He joined the local defence volunteers following the bombing of Falmouth and describes training and weaponry within the Home Guard and civil defence precautions.
-He volunteered to serve with the RAF and trained as an fitter airframe and served with 83 Operational Training Unit.
+He joined the local defence volunteers following the bombing of Falmouth and describes training and weaponry within the Home Guard, as well as civil defence precautions.
+He volunteered to serve with the RAF and trained as a fitter airframe and served with 83 Operational Training Unit.
 He discusses modifying Wellington aircraft, prior to being posted to Burma to serve with repair and salvage units.
-He speaks of the living conditions in Burma and of his work there which included repairing Spitfires and Hurricanes.
-After the war ended he remained in Burma as his unit was part of the Commonwealth occupation force prior to his demobilisation in 1946.
+He speaks of the living conditions in Burma and of his work there, which included repairing Spitfires and Hurricanes.
+After the war ended, prior to his demobilisation in 1946, he remained in Burma as his unit was part of the Commonwealth occupation force.

 Creator